AnonymousStarLab/GNN-AE/README.md

 ```

 ## Key Parameters
-The key parameters of offline process are in main.py
+The key parameters of the offline process are in main.py

 | name | description |
 | ----- | --------- |